lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 When the input to the Presenter is repetitive and heterogeneous, it is a good practice to use *associated-value* `enum`s to hold the data.
 Although, due to syntax, I find that when an enum contains a large number of associated values, the extraction of values is painful, not to mention that every time a value is added you have to add another '_'  everywhere you read the enum.
 A better practice is to use enums whose sole associated-value is a struct.
 This would allow you to use `struct` field names to extract values, instead of `enum` named positions.

+#### Examples

-Here are some examples of output coming from the UseCase and being processed by the Presenter in the role of UseCaseOutput:
+Here are some examples of output coming from the UseCase and being processed by the Presenter in the role of UseCaseOutput.

+##### Initialization of a Repetitive View

-- Here the output methods are used to construct a contact list for display by the ViewController.
+Here the output methods are used to construct a contact list for display by the ViewController.
 When a ContactListPresentationModel is presented, it is converted to a ViewModel and appended to the list.
 If no Contacts are found or an error occurs, a message is appended.
 When `presentContactListEnd()` is finally called, the ViewController is called to show the list.

 ```swift
 extension ContactListPresenter: ContactListViewReadyUseCaseOutput {